 Since asbestos was used in a number of building materials prior to its ban in 2000, there is a high likelihood that it will be in your house.
 As mentioned, if the asbestos is concealed, it’s fine.
 However, if you come across any asbestos in your home, building, office, wherever, you should make sure to talk to a professional.

+Have questions about Asbestos?
+Visit our FAQ page to find out more or get in touch with the experts!
 Our dedicated team here at Crucial Environmental are always on hand to help and are equipped with the training and expertise to deal with asbestos safely and efficiently.
 Get in touch with us today by calling 01903 297818 if you live in the South of England or 01623 711080 if you live in the North of England.